ddrobrien/inspiration-ipsum-project-2/README.md

 # Inspirtional Ipsum

-This version of the Lorem Ipsum, ahs been created to provide random inspirational quotes.
+This version of the Lorem Ipsum, has been created to provide random inspirational quotes.
 It is aimed at people who need a little 'pick me up' when they are feeling down.
 What better way than with an inspirational quote.

 Anybody can use Inspirational Ipsum and get their quote of the day.